muggy8/stateless/api.md

 ScopeInstance.include(ScopeInstance.element(), DOMelement)
 ```

 the include function will include an html element into the current Scope instance as part of it's template. you will not be able to include parts of other Scopes with this function.
-If you need to append another Scope as a part of the current scope, us the [append](#scopeappend) or [appendChild](#scopeappendchild) functions. if include called with no arguements, then include will recursively add all elements that are not already a part of the currnet Scope instance (or a child Scope of the current Scope) but is part of the currnet scope's DOM heiarchy and add them to the appropriate Scope instance.
+If you need to append another Scope as a part of the current scope, us the [append](#scopeappend) or [appendChild](#scopeappendchild) functions. if include called with no arguments, then include will recursively add all elements that are not already a part of the current Scope instance (or a child Scope of the current Scope) but is part of the current scope's DOM hierarchy and add them to the appropriate Scope instance.

 Example:
 ```javascript